-Inability to recruit and retain a sufficient number of qualified individuals may result in reduced operating hours or service levels, delay our planned use, development or deployment of technology or impact the planned openings of new restaurants by us and our Concepts' franchisees which could have a material adverse impact on the operation of our Concepts' existing restaurants.
-In addition, strikes, work slowdown or other labor unrest may become more common.
-In the event of a strike, work slowdown or other labor unrest, the ability to adequately staff our Concepts' restaurants could be impaired, which could result in reduced revenue and customer claims, and may distract our management from focusing on our business and strategic priorities.
+The inability to recruit and retain a sufficient number of qualified individuals at the store level may result in reduced operating hours, have a negative impact on service or customer experience, delay our planned use, development or deployment of technology, or impact the planned openings of new restaurants by us and our Concepts' franchisees, any of which could adversely affect our business and/or our growth prospects.
+In addition, union organizers have engaged in efforts to organize employees at certain of our Concepts' restaurants and those of other restaurant companies, and strikes, work slowdown or other labor unrest impacting us may become more common.
+In the event of a strike, work slowdown or other labor unrest, the ability to adequately staff at the store level could be impaired, which could adversely impact our operations, growth prospects and distract management from focusing on our business and strategic priorities.